 Calgary is one of the most geographically dispersed cities in the world.
 Rather than high-rise multi-story apartments, housing in Calgary generally consists of separate, detached homes and buildings.

 Calgary, like Alberta in general, relies heavily on the oil and gas industry, thus generating regular ‘boom’ and ‘bust’ cycles.
-The city is recovering from recession, and there’s plenty of residential construction taking place across the city.
+The city is recovering from tougher economic times, and there’s plenty of residential construction taking place across the city.
 New condominium (condo) units are popping up across Calgary, boosting an already steady supply of residential properties.

 As with most cities, Calgary neighbourhoods closer to downtown tend to be more expensive, and neighbourhoods that are further out tend to be less expensive.
 Bear this in mind when researching where to live in Calgary.
 Downtown locations, such as the Beltline and Kensington, are becoming increasingly popular, however, because there’s no need for residents to splash as much cash on public transport or hefty parking costs.